novwaul/SR3/README.md

 <p>Inception Score shows low values as cropped images are hard to recognize as an object.
 As crop size increases, Inception Score also increases.</p>

 #### C. Samples
+<p>Note that the below LR images are upsampled images by using bicubic interpolation.</p>

 ##### Validation (64x64 to 256x256)
 |Tag|Image|